kt3k/stubbatti/README.md

 **Syntax and semantics**

-The syntax and semantics of `.stubbatti.js` is basically same as `node.js` except some addition of global methods.
+The syntax and semantics of `.stubbatti.js` is basically same as `node.js` except some addition of global methods above.

 ## Command Line Options